mc17uulm/remind-me/docs/en/README.md

 ## Buy License

 RemindMe can be used for free.
-Some extra features (like export subscribers, add own clients, no events limit) require a CodeLeaf license.
+Some extra features (like export subscribers, add own clients, no events limit) require a move78 license.
-You can get a license on [code-leaf.de](https://code-leaf.de).
+You can get a license on [move78.de](https://move78.de).